SIA's game plan gains momentum

 This time, the focus is on SIA's Airbus 350-900s and Boeing 787-10 planes that will operate medium-haul routes.

-All will be revealed in the coming months, a visibly excited chief executive officer Goh Choon Phong told journalists after his half-year financial results briefing on Wednesday (Nov 8).
+All will be revealed in the coming months, a visibly excited chief executive officer Goh Choon Phong told journalists after his half-year financial results briefing yesterday.

 Mr Goh promised that the new product will be a "significant upgrade" from what is currently offered on SIA's A-330s.